ÖTZTAL TREK / ROUTE 1 (Stages 1 - 5)

 Stage 4: Winnebachseehütte (2,361 metres) – Bachfallenferner – Amberger Hütte (2,136 metres)

-Vertical ascent/descent: 500/730 metres, walking time: 4 hours 15 minutes, highest point: 2,361 metres, distance: 9.4 kilometres, difficulty: difficult
+Ascent/descent: 500/730 vertical metres, walking time: 4 hours 15 minutes, highest point: 2,361 metres above sea level, distance: 9.4 kilometres, difficulty rating: difficult (black trails)

-From the Winnebachsee Hütte, this trail vigorously climbs the upper reaches of craggy moraines in switchbacks, passing Ernst-Riml-Spitze mountain.
-If you have the skill and equipment - and maybe even an experienced guide - you can scramble up the section to reach the ice of Bachfallenferner glacier.
+From the Winnebachsee Hütte, this trail climbs the upper reaches of craggy moraines in switchbacks, passing the Ernst-Riml-Spitze mountain.
+If you have the skill and equipment - and maybe even an experienced guide - you can scramble up the section to reach the ice of the Bachfallenferner glacier.
 Bringing crampons and an ice axe is highly recommended for crossing the glacier.
 The scramble section up to the summit of Gaislehnscharte ridge requires basic climbing skills and adequate gear.
 From the either side of the ridge, the trail zigzags down to Schrankar cirque and into Inner Sulztal Valley on its way to the Amberger Hütte, the finishing point of this stage.

 Stage 5: Amberger Hütte (2,136 metres) – Wütenkarsattel (3,103 metres) – Hochstubaihütte (3,174 metres)

-Vertical ascent/descent: 1,085/62 metres, walking time: 4.5 hours, highest point: 3,174 metres, distance: 8.2 kilometres, difficulty: difficult
+Ascent/descent: 1,085/62 vertical metres, walking time: 4.5 hours, highest point: 3,174 metres above sea level, distance: 8.2 kilometres, difficulty rating: difficult (black trails)

 This stage requires excellent glacier skills and suitable gear.
 Walk southward along the flat valley floor of Sulze.
 Soon, the route starts to climb the lateral west moraine of the Sulztalferner glacier.
 Crevasses pose a danger on the section to the foot of Wilde Leck and the Wütenkarsattel ridge; only roped groups with crevasse rescue equipment and expertise should cross.
 The route continues past a tiny lake on its way to the Wütenkarferner glacier and eventually intersects with the access route that links Sölden with the Hochstubaihütte.
 From here, the trails runs along a broad and view-granting ridge and gains another 100 vertical metres to reach the Hochstubaihütte.